DigitalGlobe/gbdxtools/docs/user_guide.rst

 This example will walk you through launching an aop_to_s3 workflow.
-This workflow applies a series of one or more processing steps to the image you ordered in the previous section and stores the processed image in your S3 bucket.
+This workflow applies a series of one or more processing steps to the image you ordered in the previous section and stores the processed image under your S3 bucket/prefix.

 First, define the location of the ordered image: